Xiaonan Ma: Research

 elliptic genera), Bergman kernels and geometric quantization.
 He is editor of Science in China A (Mathematics) and of International Journal of Mathematics.

 Awards

-Xiaonan Ma was awarded together with George Marinescu the Ferran Sunyer i Balaguer Prize in 2006 for the book "Holomorphic Morse inequalities and Bergman kernels".
+Ma was awarded together with George Marinescu the Ferran Sunyer i Balaguer Prize in 2006 for the book "Holomorphic Morse inequalities and Bergman kernels".
 He was an invited speaker at the International Congress of Mathematicians in Hyderabad 2010 (Geometric quantization on Kähler and symplectic Manifolds).

-Xiaonan Ma received in 2017 the Sophie Germain Prize.
+Ma received in 2017 the Sophie Germain Prize.